Edward ShulmanEmail: firstname.lastname@example.org

 Cathy BaleironEmail: email@example.com

-Cathy Baleiron, an Immigration Law Associate, has been practicing law for 14 years.
-Prior to joining the Shulman Law Group, LLC, Ms. Baleiron worked as the Supervising Immigration Attorney at Northeast New Jersey Legal Services, where she represented individuals before USCIS and the Immigration Court, with a specialization in family-based immigration cases.
+Cathy Baleiron, an Immigration Law Associate, has been practicing law for 16 years and joined the Shulman Law Group in 2015.
+Ms. Baleiron previously worked as the Supervising Immigration Attorney at Northeast New Jersey Legal Services, where she represented individuals before USCIS and the Immigration Court, with a specialization in family-based immigration cases.

 She was credited with helping to create the tri-county Immigration Representation Project and was in charge of supervising other immigration attorneys, paralegals, and law students.
 Her honors include: The 2015 Paterson Alliance Extra Mile Award and the 2007 Legal Services of New Jersey Madeline L. Houston Outstanding Attorney Award.
 Ms. Baleiron has also conducted numerous Citizenship Clinics, Immigrant Rights workshops, and Immigration training sessions on various immigration topics.